A. J. P. Taylor: Opinions

-In 1950 he was again temporarily banned by the BBC when he attempted to deliver a radio address against British participation in the Korean War.
+In 1950, he was again temporarily banned by the BBC when he attempted to deliver a radio address against British participation in the Korean War.
 After a public outcry, the BBC relented and allowed him to deliver his address.
 In 1956 Taylor demonstrated against the Suez War, though not the Soviet crushing of the 1956 Hungarian Revolution, which he believed had saved Hungary from a return to the rule of Admiral Miklós Horthy.
 He also championed Israel, which he saw as a model socialist democracy threatened by reactionary Arab dictatorships.
 Taylor was also opposed to, and condemned, the US intervention in the Vietnam War.

 Taylor was also opposed to the British Empire and against Britain's participation in the European Economic Community and NATO.

 In an interview with Irish State radio in April 1976, Taylor argued that the British presence in Northern Ireland was perpetuating the conflict there.
 Taylor claimed the best solution would be for an "armed push" by the Irish nationalists to drive out the one million Ulster Protestants from Ireland.
 He cited as a successful precedent the expulsion of Germans from Czechoslovakia after the Second World War.
 On the question of whether there would be a civil war should Britain quit Northern Ireland, Taylor answered: "What we have, after all, is an incipient civil war.
 To put it brutally, if there were a civil war in Northern Ireland, and I am not convinced that there would be, quite a lot of people would be killed and the war would be decided within a few months.
 Spread over the years, probably more people have been killed".

-Taylor was fearless in espousing unpopular people and causes.
-In 1980, he resigned from the British Academy in protest against the expulsion of the art historian and Soviet spy Anthony Blunt, which he saw as an act of McCarthyism.
+In 1980 Taylor resigned from the British Academy in protest against the expulsion of the art historian and Soviet spy Anthony Blunt, which he saw as an act of McCarthyism.
 Closer to his work as a historian, Taylor espoused less government secrecy and, paradoxically for a staunch leftist, fought for more privately owned television stations.
 His experiences with being banned by the BBC had led him to appreciate the value of having many broadcasters.
 In regard to government archives, Taylor took part in a successful attempt to lobby the British government to replace the 50-year rule with a 30-year rule.